 It’s highly recommended to tag it in order to have an archive of each deployed version (e.g. useful in case you need to rollback).

-As suggestion the master contains only the stable version merged from the development branches, avoiding to commit direct into it keeps the history tidy and clean.
+As a suggestion the master contains only the stable version merged from the development branches, avoiding to commit directly into it keeps the history tidy and clean.

-There are several different branching model, and most of the time you are already using one.
+There are several different branching models, and most of the time you are already using one.

 At the moment there are mainly two ones: